robyattoillah/streaming_example/README.md

 ```

 # Using the apps
+- Head to `http://localhost:8005/static/index.html` to access the UI

+Note:
+- Change the apiUrl in `index.html` to the url of the chatbot endpoint
-Don't forget to change the sessionId and the bearerToken in `index.html` (manually unfortunately)
+- Don't forget to change the sessionId and the bearerToken in `index.html` (manually unfortunately)

 note: get the session id by hitting `/get-session-id` with Postman for example